keijack/kjservlet/README.md

 There are two kinds of scopes in KJservlet.
 One is the global scope, which would be initialized after the servlet loaded.
 Some inner script and the most important global script -- `gloabl.js` -- would be run at this time.

 The other scope is the request scope.
 When a request is come, the servlet will call dispatch method of the singleton KJServletRuntime.
-The dispatch method will count the route, find the controller js, and then run it in a new scope.
+The dispatch method will compute the route, find the controller js, and then run it in a new scope.

 Then, there is a little trick here.
 After the controller script loaded, the controller function itself will run in the global scope.
 So your controller functions have the ability to access the objects and functions in both scope.
 That means outside the controller function and the functions it calls, you cannot use the objects and functions that defined in `global.js`.